softcover/softcover_book/chapters/getting_started.md

 \noindent In short, Softcover is a publishing platform I would be willing to use even if I weren't one of the founders of the company.
 (As Softcover moves forward with its private beta, we'll determine the details of author compensation, but our plan is to pay royalties in the 90% range.)

-A principal design goal ofSoftcover to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):
+A principal design goal of Softcover to help authors make the transition from "writing a book" to "building a product empire," using the following [three-step plan](http://www.youtube.com/watch?v=tO5sxLapAts):

 1. Make ebooks, screencasts, etc.
 2. Release a free HTML book (*optional*) while selling ebooks and multiple product bundles